nabarunDG/vaccinerumorcontrol/README.md

 <a href="https://vimeo.com/486023188" rel="demo video">![](https://nabarundg.github.io/vaccinerumorcontrol/docs/vimeo_demo4.png)</a>
 <br><br>

 The three essential questions were identified from our experience [deploying mobile apps](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4656696/) and [monitoring social media](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6858385/).
 The platform focuses on SMS because it is low threshold and widespread.
 WhatsApp integration and an embeddable web-based chatbot API are also envisioned.
 Non-minor and ambiguous events will be referred to clincians and pharmacists, with links for [official adverse event reporting](https://www.cdc.gov/vaccines/acip/meetings/downloads/slides-2020-09/COVID-03-Shimabukuro.pdf).
+This platform addresses a long-standing need to deliver responsive patient-centric health communication and can serve as a model.
 <br><br>
 Jump to [Regulatory and Legal Considerations](https://nabarundg.github.io/vaccinerumorcontrol/regulatory) and [Comfort Suggestions](https://nabarundg.github.io/vaccinerumorcontrol/#comfort-suggestions-for-patients)
 <br><br>